 Credentials and Elections Committee (TRAVEL: Low.
 ONLINE MEETINGS: Low.
 TIME: Medium)

 Research and review evidence of a delegate’s eligibility based on both the constituent and AGD Headquarters qualifications.
 This position will serve as the teller for elections in the House of Delegates.

 Dental Education Council (TRAVEL: Low.
 ONLINE MEETINGS: High.
 TIME: High)

 Oversee the Fellowship and Mastership award programs and recommend and evaluate quality continuing education opportunities.

 Dental Practice Council (TRAVEL: Low.
 ONLINE MEETINGS: Medium.
 TIME: High)

 Monitor all aspects of dental practice, make recommendations for policy development and advocate for members before third-party payers and insurance companies.

 Review and update the Fellowship Exam Study Guide on an annual basis.
 Members will review the content outline biannually for the Fellowship Exam and recommend changes in the outline to the Fellowship Exam.
 Ensure that each new item submitted for inclusion in the item bank is relevant to and consistently categorized in accordance with the examination content outline.
-Members must hold Fellowship or Mastership status within AGD and have served a minimum of two years on the Fellowship Exam Committees (Team A or B) to be placed on the Examinations Item Bank Committee.
+Members must hold Fellowship or Mastership status within AGD and have served a minimum of two years on the Examination Development or Assessment Committees to be placed on the Examination Materials Committee.

 Develop and score the Fellowship Exam annually.
 In developing the examination, you will ensure that the references accompanying each item of the examination are current and that the exam items adequately represent the Fellowship content outline.
 Additionally, an adequate pool of items that can be utilized for the Fellowship Exam or Study Guide must be maintained.
 Members must hold Fellowship or Mastership status within AGD to be placed on this committee.